0ca/zzuf_lib/README.md

+# How To compile and use it:
+You need to use Python 2.7 libraries to compile it.
+Python 3.X won't work without modifying the C++ code.

-# Linux library HOWTO
+## Linux

 ```
-sudo apt-get install python-dev
+sudo apt-get install python2.7-dev
 git clone https://github.com/0ca/zzuf_windows_lib
 cd zzuf_windows_lib
 ./bootstrap
 ./configure [CFLAGS=-m32 CXXFLAGS=-m32 LDFLAGS=-m32] for 32bits in 64bits
 make
 ```
 Note: Maybe in the future we need to modify the path of the python includes in `src/Makefile.am`.
-Currently is: `-I/usr/include/python2.7/`
+Currently is: `-I/usr/include/python2.7/` Other option is using `CFLAGS=-I/path/python2.7/`.

 Library `libzzuf.so` will be at `src/.libs`